richshaw/md-stepper/README.md

 ##Status

 * Currently in development
-* CSS is only present for horizontal stepper, vertical stepper is a todo
+* CSS is only present for horizontal stepper
+* Vertical stepper is a todo
+* Mobile stepper is a todo

 ##Dependencies

 Requires [Angular](https://github.com/angular/angular) and [Angular Material](https://github.com/angular/material)

+## Demo

+Demo is available on [Codepen](http://codepen.io/richshaw/pen/dGzorx)

 ##Installation